gojko/bugmagnet/README.md

 # Bug Magnet

-Exploratory testing assistant for Chrome.
+Exploratory testing assistant for Chrome and Firefox.
 Adds common problematic values and edge cases to the context menu (right-click) for editable elements, so you can keep them handy and access them easily during exploratory testing sessions.

 ## Features